February 12, 2020

 Don’t give up though, there is hope.

-Wondering how students keep sneaking past your filter?
+Wondering how students keep sneaking past your web content filter?
 Here are five of the most common ways.

 Another way USBs can be used is to smuggle in Firefox and run it on school devices without the web filter recognizing it.
 A sort of Trojan Horse for search engines, all students need to do is bring in the aptly-nicknamed thumb drives and plug them in wherever they’re working (or not working).